vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Feb 16 02:32:53 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Feb 17 02:31:23 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER